 This strategy means eliminating the risk by completely avoiding a potentially risky activity.

-- You cancel this tour, or only offer it during the dry season.
+- cancel the tour using it, or only offer it during the dry season

-- You continue to offer this tour in an alternative format, avoiding the flooding-prone part of the route.
+- offer the tour using it in an alternative format, avoiding the flood-prone part of the route.

 If you cannot eliminate a risk, try to reduce it.
 You can do this by increasing precautions or limiting risky activities as much as possible.